 Haarlem is located about a 30-minute drive/train ride west of Amsterdam (map).
 The capital of the province of North Holland, it’s a town of beautiful medieval cobblestone streets and charming canals but there’s much more to see.
 The Cathedral of Saint Bavo is one of the must-sees in Haarlem.
 This Gothic cathedral in the city centre is famous for its 18th century Müller Organ; the likes of Händel and Mozart once played this world-famous organ.

 Haarlem is also home to important art museums such as the Teylers Museum and the Frans Hals Museum, dedicated to the famous master.
 Another must-visit is the historic De Adriaan Windmill (dating from 1779).
 A canal cruise is a great way to see the town.
+Read about things to see in Haarlem on a self-guided walking tour.

 This city in South Holland (map) is home to the country’s oldest university (Leiden University, since 1575), centuries-old buildings and the famous Leiden Botanical Garden (founded in 1590 and where the tulip was first introduced in Western Europe).
 Leiden University is still one of the top universities in Europe, having produced 13 Nobel prize winners, and with students from around the world, creates a vibrant, international atmosphere in the city.
 Leiden is also famous as the birthplace of Rembrandt and played a pivotal role in the Dutch revolt against the Spanish occupation in the 16th century.